 “When it comes to the best travel insurance for seniors in Canada, what features should I be looking for?”

-“How do I decide which seniors travel insurance is best for me?”
+“How do I decide which senior's travel insurance is best for me?”

-After all, you have your whole trip planned, but you want to make sure you’re covered for emergencies and any issues with possible pre-existing medical conditions you might have.
+You have your whole trip planned, but you want to make sure you’re covered for emergencies and any issues with possible pre-existing medical conditions you might have.

 That’s why we’ve put together this article.
 Once you know how Medoc and Medipac compare, you can choose which one is right for you.

 If you travel often, then you don’t want to buy travel insurance that only covers you for one trip.
 Instead, you want to pay for travel insurance coverage that lasts.
 Fortunately, both Medoc and Medipac have this option available.
-It’s perfect for any Canadian who’s a snowbird traveling to the US often.
+It’s perfect for any Canadian who’s a snowbird travelling to the US often.

 Whether you need travel insurance for seniors over 75 or one for seniors who are younger than 75, you can use Medoc Travel Insurance for unlimited trips.
 All you have to do is sign up for their Base Plan.
 Through this annual plan, you get multi-trip coverage.